Frequently asked questions

 Generally, the Commission accepts complaints about conduct that has occurred within the past three years.
-Only in certain circumstances will matters older than three years be reviewed (see The Commission's role in relation to complaints).
+Only in certain circumstances will matters older than three years be reviewed, see Policy - Out of time complaints .

 Can I get help with making a complaint?

 Yes.
 The Commission can help you if you have any queries or need help filling out the form.
 We can also arrange telephone interpreters or any other assistance if you need it, but we cannot provide legal advice.